 Growing up, I ate my fair share of punjene paprike.
 Punjene Paprike are Croatian stuffed peppers.
 It is a customary Croatian dish usually served at get-togethers and special occasions along with sarma, cabbage rolls.
-We also like to make homemade sweets for special occasions like these Trogirski Rafioli.
+My mother always makes these stuffed peppers for Christmas and Easter.

 Croatian Stuffed Peppers – Punjene Paprike

 There are many different variations of this recipe and we even eliminate the rice to make a keto version of Croatian stuffed peppers.
-We usually serve the punjene parike with mashed potatoes, yes more carbs.
+My mother traditionally serves the punjene paprike with mashed potatoes, yes more carbs.
 Punjene paprike means more than one stuffed pepper.
 Punjena paprika means one stuffed pepper in Croatian.
-If you love peppers than you will love this peperonata recipe.
+If you love peppers then you will love this peperonata recipe.

 Tips For Making Punjene Paprike – Croatian Stuffed Peppers

 - Use a large pot.
 We usually use a large soup stock pot to cook our punjene paprike. (a must have in a Croatian kitchen)

 - Use a variety of pepper colors (red, green, yellow, and orange) when making the punjene parike.
 I am not a fan of green peppers but they do give the sauce so much flavor.
 I am a fan of the red peppers.

 - My mom usually adds smoked meat (another Croatian dish) in the stuffed peppers for extra flavor, although you can omit this if you are not a fan of smoked meat.